 10. Spices and salts

 As well as an array of gourmet delights, spices and salts are also a great option to pop in a hamper.
-There are a number of speciality salts and spices available today and many come in designer shakers and grinders.
+There are a number of specialty salts and spices available today and many come in designer shakers and grinders.